michaelma0311/Wordlesolve/README.md

-Here is an example of all the information being inputted into the website.
+<h4>Here is an example of all the information being inputted into the website.</h4>